containerd/containerd/docs/containerd-2.0.md

 ### NRI is now enabled by default

 NRI is a framework for plugging domain or vendor-specific logic into OCI-compatible container runtimes.
 It allows users to make changes to containers, perform extra actions, and improve the management of resources.
 NRI plugins are considered to be part of the container runtime, and access to NRI is controlled by restricting access to the systemwide NRI socket.
-See [NRI.md](./NRI.md) for more details.
+See the ["NRI"](NRI.md) document for more details.

 ### Daemon configuration version 3

 This release adds support for containerd daemon configuration `version = 3`.
 Daemon configurations are automatically migrated to the latest version on startup.
 This ensures previous configurations continue to work on future daemons; however, it is recommended to migrate to the latest version to avoid migrations and optimize daemon startup time.
-See [daemon configuration](../RELEASES.md#daemon-configuration) for more details.
+See ["Daemon configuration"](../RELEASES.md#daemon-configuration) in the releases document for more details.

 ### Plugin info has been added to the Introspection API